-All young people who reside at M. Street and S. Road have a weekly planner.
+All young people who reside at P. road have a weekly planner.
 This is ideally written by the young person and their key-team.
 The planner should illustrate all the young persons appointments for the week including key-work sessions.
 The weekly planner helps young people organise their diaries and also provides them with an opportunity to develop a positive routine.
-Young people are encouraged to follow their planners however due to their age and sometimes busy / monotonous lifestyle this does not happen.
+Young people are encouraged to follow their planners however, due to their age and sometimes busy / monotonous lifestyle this does not happen.